roshansamuel/saras/README.md

 Based on the dimensionality of the problem being solved, and the precision of floating point numbers to be used, set the ``PLANAR`` and ``REAL_TYPE`` variables in the build script - ``compileSaras.sh``.
 Executing this shell script will produce the ``saras`` executable file as mentioned above.
-It is best to disable the ``EXECUTE_AFTER_COMPILE`` flag so that script doesn't run the executable immediately after compilation.
+It is best to disable the ``EXECUTE_AFTER_COMPILE`` flag so that the script doesn't run the executable immediately after compilation.

 ### Set the parameters file